arthurson/ubtech-servo-web-tester/readme.md

 use ttl module to connect your ubtech servo, only connect 1 servo at the time.

-you can change servo ID, and test if it works or not.
+you can change servo ID, and test servo angle and speed.

 ![636333009_10162828994076395_4064788741446823381_n](https://github.com/user-attachments/assets/47017e3e-4a94-47cb-8e35-e71a1262fcd2)